smulhern03-bootcamp/School_District_Analysis/README.md

 # School_District_Analysis
 ## Purpose
+Evidence has come to light of academic dishonest at Thomas High School.
+Specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards.
+The ninth graders' data for reading and math are to be replaced with NaNs while other grades are to be left intact.
+After replacing the data, the previously conducted school district analysis is to be repeated to measure the impact of the dishonesty.

 ## District Summary Impact
 The removal of the 9th graders from Thomas High School had a slight impact on the District's scores.
 Unsurprisingly, all the scores were lowered - some more than others.